 Pittenweem Community Craft Project

 It creates a wonderful display of handcraft skills and it raises funds for many diverse causes.
-In the past 11 years it has donated over £22,500 to local and national charities.
+Since 2009 it has donated over £27,000 to local charities.

 Proceeds are then split and donated to charity groups.